zscr/RaDeCC_Reader/Instructions.md

 ## Acknowledgments

-The authors gratefully acknowledge support from the UK’s Natural Environment Research Council who funded S.S. through the Environmental Research Doctoral Training Partnership with University of Oxford, and A.L.A. and W.B.H. through Independent Research Fellowships (NE/P017630/1 and NE/K009532/1).
+The authors gratefully acknowledge support from the UK’s Natural Environment Research Council who funded S.S. through the Environmental Research Doctoral Training Partnership with University of Oxford (NE/L002612/1), and A.L.A. and W.B.H. through Independent Research Fellowships (NE/P017630/1 and NE/K009532/1).